habitat-sh/on-prem-builder/README.md

 Once installed, the following functionality will be available to users:

-* Logging into the on-premise Builder depot web site
+* Logging into the on-premise Habitat Builder Depot web site
 * Creation of origins, keys, access tokens, etc
 * Invitation of users to origins
 * Upload and download of Habitat packages